 (xx) Various Security forces and agencies and their mandate.

 VI.
 Paper-V: General Studies-IV

-Questions may utilise the case study approach to determine these aspects.
+Questions may utilize the case study approach to determine these aspects.

 The following broad areas will be covered:

-(i) Ethics and Human Interface: Essence, determinants and consequences of Ethics in-human actions; dimensions of ethics; ethics – in private and public relationships.
-Human Values – lessons from the lives and teachings of great leaders, reformers and administrators; role of family society and educational institutions in inculcating values.
+(i) Ethics and Human Interface: Essence, determinants, and consequences of Ethics in-human actions; dimensions of ethics; ethics – in private and public relationships.
+Human Values – lessons from the lives and teachings of great leaders, reformers, and administrators; the role of family society and educational institutions in inculcating values.

-(ii) Attitude: content, structure, function; its influence and relation with thought and behaviour; moral and political attitudes; social influence and persuasion.
+(ii) Attitude: content, structure, function; its influence and relation with thought and behavior; moral and political attitudes; social influence and persuasion.

 (iv) Emotional intelligence-concepts, and their utilities and application in administration and governance.

-(v) Contributions of moral thinkers and philosophers from India and world.
+(v) Contributions of moral thinkers and philosophers from India and the world.

 (vii) Probity in Governance: Concept of public service; Philosophical basis of governance and probity; Information sharing and transparency in government, Right to Information, Codes of Ethics, Codes of Conduct, Citizen’s Charters, Work culture, Quality of service delivery, Utilization of public funds, challenges of corruption.